 - Pricing Models lack an orderly process to explore offering structures and packages, encouraging you to start with product specs.
 A Monetization Model uses a structured process for deep exploration of product and service bundling to more fully address customer segments and needs.

 - Pricing Model’s primary dialogue is around pricing tiers and website pricing pages.
 In a Monetization Model, price levels and discounts are only developed after it is clear what is adding value and how value is added.

-- Pricing Models “Big deal” focus is typically focuses on amounts paid and rarely takes into account other value trade-offs.
+- Pricing Models “Big deal” focus is typically focused on amounts paid and rarely takes into account other value trade-offs.
 A Monetization Model addresses big deal scalability with discount schedules, volume roll-outs and other creative ways to attract game-changing clients.

 Throughout our site you’ll read both the term pricing model and Monetization Model.
 Whenever we refer to pricing model, we’re referring to a very small piece of the puzzle — the one-third part of the whole that everybody wants to focus on: setting prices.
 This also includes the over-focus on website pricing pages.

 When we talk about a Monetization Model, we’re talking about the integration of three models:

 - Licensing Model: what you charge for, the rights to use, the payments and the terms and conditions.

 - Offering Model: The features and packages you offer as well as the services you or your partners provide.

 - Pricing Model: The amounts paid and the incentives offered to each customer segment.

 To get a complete picture of how to fully monetize your intellectual property, you ultimately need a more mature way of thinking about pricing within your organization.
 Understanding a Monetization Methodology gives you a way to think through the issues you encounter and rapidly identify the source of the problem.
 Often times the issue has little to do with your prices.